orthecreedence/http-parse/README.md

 this library is making it useful and easy to use.
 With time, slower parts of http-parse will be replaced to make it screaming fast.

+The purpose of this library is to be able to easily parse incoming HTTP data either synchronously *or* asynchronously (but it was mainly built for streaming HTTP data asynchronously).

 Documentation
 -------------